micans/bash-utils/README.md

   `pick` can be thought of as (unix) `cut` on steroids, augmented with aspects of `R` and `awk`.
   It can select columns like `cut`, but allows doing so either by column name or column index;
   it understands both header lines and row names.

-Column names or indexes become variables; these variables can be used to create new columns using arithmetic or string operations, or to update an existing column.
+  - Column names or indexes become variables
+  - These variables can be used to create new columns using arithmetic or string operations, or to update an existing column.
-  The same variables can be used in conditional expressions to filter rows of interest.
+  - The same variables can be used in conditional expressions to filter rows of interest.

   `pick` is the latest incarnation of a concept that I've attempted and failed at many times over the years.
 The recent ones were all called `recol`.
-This is the first one that is fun to use with an implementation not bordering on hideous, although the commit history of pick reveals a fairly hideous detour and slow winding way to a concise implementation.
+This is the first one that is fun to use, surprisingly powerful, and an implementation that has some aspects of elegance, although the commit history of pick reveals a fairly hideous detour and slow winding way to a conciseness.

   The interface is a tiny command-line format to describe column selection, row filtering, and derived column computation.
 It was designed to avoid shell